silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

   In 2017 Simon Baron-Cohen told the United Nations that autistic people were still falling outside their human rights.
 He was right, and he was mostly talking about children.
 These pages do the same job for adults and reach a different conclusion: the rights are not being denied to us, they are being made available on terms we cannot meet.
 Every article in the Declaration is delivered over a counter you have to walk up to and ask at - and asking is the disability.
 ---

-# Rights You Have to Ask For: Autistic Adults and the Universal Declaration of Human Rights
+# Rights You Have to Ask For <br><small>Autistic Adults and the Universal Declaration of Human Rights</small>

 {% include post-meta.html post=page %}

 In 1948 the United Nations adopted the Universal Declaration of Human Rights.
-Thirty articles, written a few years after the world had finished demonstrating what happens without them. [^1]
+Thirty articles, written a few years after the world had finished demonstrating what happens without them. [^1][^1a]

 Read them and something about the drafting stands out. *Everyone* has the right to work. *Everyone* has the right to a standard of living adequate for health and well-being. *Everyone* has the right to recognition everywhere as a person before the law.
 There is no clause about producing evidence.
 Not one article is conditional on a document.

-In 2017, Simon Baron-Cohen spoke at the United Nations for World Autism Awareness Day and walked through a handful of those articles, showing where autistic people were still falling outside them. [^a] He was right, and the speech has held up.
+In 2017, Simon Baron-Cohen spoke at the United Nations for World Autism Awareness Day and walked through a handful of those articles, showing where autistic people were still falling outside them. [^0][^a1] He was right, and the speech has held up.
 But it was mostly about children, it was mostly built on British numbers, and it treated the failures as a list.

 This argument does the same job for adults, and it arrives somewhere else.